- Newsroom Software; a fast transforming landscape

 - provide a dashboard view of the current workflow status.

 These advanced capabilities require a more in-depth look at the planning tool’s position in the newsroom software landscape.

-Upon further discussion, it becomes clear that much of the planning data is not needed in the subsequent editing and publishing processes performed in the CMS and other systems.
-As a result, the need for deep integration is reduced.
+- Upon further discussion it becomes clear that much of the planning data is not needed in the subsequent editing and publishing processes performed in the CMS and other systems.
+As a result the need for a deep integration is reduced.

 - What system(s) do we need to integrate with?

 - Bi-directionally or just one way?

 - What data elements should be synced?

 - What do we need in version 1 of the integration and what should come later?

 The underlying advice to this is: Better to have good planning processes with a non integrated or lightly-integrated planning tool than bad planning workflows with a deeply integrated tool.